justifi-tech/public-docs/openapi/docs/hosted_onboarding.md

 ### Check the underwriting status of the business

-Once your business submits the onboarding form, a few things happen
+Once your business submits the onboarding form
 1. We will provision your business for payment processing and create a `sub account` for this business.
 This sub account is the representation of your business for payment processing.
 2. We'll review the submitted information.
 This approval process can take up to a few business days.
 In order to check the account's onboarding status, call the [Get a Sub Account endpoint](https://docs.justifi.tech/api-spec#tag/Sub-Accounts/operation/GetSubAccount) or use an event publisher to subscribe to the [`sub_account.updated` events](https://docs.justifi.tech/api-spec#tag/Events/operation/subAccountEvent)